Royal Free Hospital’s paediatric services to close for winter as part of Covid-19 ‘second wave’ planning – with Whittington services expanding

-The Royal Free Hospital is to close its paediatric accident and emergency department and in-patient services over the coming winter – the North London Partners in health and care (NLP) body has confirmed.
+The Royal Free Hospital is to close its paediatric accident and emergency department and in-patient services over the coming winter – North London Partners in Health and Care (NLP) has confirmed.

 It was announced on the Royal Free Hospital’s intranet system on August 24 – and a spokesperson for the NLP confirmed this publicly on Tuesday.